Melbourne Steamship Co Ltd v Moorehead: Australian Industries Preservation Act

-In 1906 the second Deakin government was in power, with support from the Labor party.
-Prime Minister Deakin's 'New Protection' policy was to provide tariff protection to employers in exchange for 'fair and reasonable' wages for employees.
+In 1906 the second Deakin government was in power, with support from the Australian Labor Party.
+Prime Minister Alfred Deakin's New Protection policy was to provide tariff protection to employers in exchange for 'fair and reasonable' wages for employees.
 The Australian Industries Preservation Bill, introduced by Sir William Lyne in December 1905, was a part of the package of legislation drafted by the then Attorney-General, Isaac Isaacs.
 The reason for the Bill was explained as being to protect Australian industries from unfair competition, particularly the International Harvester Co, given the pejorative label of the "American Octopus Trust" as part of a campaign by H.V.
 McKay who was a Victorian manufacture of harvesters and other agricultural machinery.

 While the focus in 1905 was on unfair competition from foreign companies, the debate shifted during 1906 to unfair competition within Australia, including the Coal Vend.
 By 1907 the parliament was concerned at price fixing within Australia in oil, coal, boot and shoe machinery, bricks, confectionery, tobacco, and proprietary articles and the Australian Industries Preservation Act was amended to give the Comptroller-General of Customs investigative powers including requiring people to answer questions.